 Variety, challenges and fun are important to Gounder and she enjoys working in a colorfully diverse group of interesting and inspiring people.
 Her interests are vast and include many activities, such as scrapbooking, videography and interacting with people from all walks of life.
 An aspiring producer/director, Gounder’s love for the media industry has allowed her to work with well-established South African production companies.
 All in all, she is a firm believer that hard work eventually pays off.

-Frank Johnson is President of MAC, the Manufacturing Alliance of Connecticut, Inc., a not-for-profit manufacturing trade association.
-He is also President of MASC, Manufacturing Alliance Service Corporation, Inc., a tax-exempt educational institution dedicated to teaching manufacturing and metal trade skills.
-In addition, Johnson is President of the Tunxis Community College Foundation which raises funds to support college scholarships and support the students of the college.
+Frank Johnson is the former president of the Manufacturing Alliance of Connecticut, Inc., a not-for-profit manufacturing trade association.
+He was also President of MASC, Manufacturing Alliance Service Corporation, Inc., a tax-exempt educational institution dedicated to teaching manufacturing and metal trade skills.
+In addition, Johnson was President of the Tunxis Community College Foundation which raises funds to support college scholarships and support the students of the college.

-He serves as Chairman of the Bristol Downtown Development Corporation in Bristol, Conn., and previously served for over two decades on the Bristol Zoning Commission.
-He is married to attorney Cheryl Johnson and resides in Bristol, Conn.
+He served as Chairman of the Bristol Downtown Development Corporation in Bristol, Conn., and previously served for over two decades on the Bristol Zoning Commission.
+He is married to attorney Cheryl Johnson and resides in Florida.

 Katie Jordan joined Youth Journalism International in 2000 as a reporter and cartoonist, and participated in the group from 7th grade through her entire high school career.
 She graduated as valedictorian of her high school class and went on to earn a Bachelor of Arts degree in English and Journalism from the University of Connecticut.